MadelonGorter/MadelonGorter.github.io/content/assignments/01-getting_started.md

 5. Calibrating to each individual

 ### **Question 3**
-Where would you go hunting for tinkerspiration?
-List 5 physical and 5 online resources valuable for an I-Tech specialist.
-In which did you already find inspiration for a project you did or that got on your bucket list?
+I would go hunting for tinkerspiration at these physical and online places:

 Physical:
 1. Ability Tech